stepanataccolade/docsv2/sources/int_docker_registries.md

 <img src="../images/docker_integration.png" alt="docker integration" style="width:800px;"/>

-The integration will now be available to all your CI and Deploy workflows.
+The integration will now be available to all your continuous integration and deployment workflows.

 --------